 Perhaps the most well-known example of real estate investment is the purchase of a rental property.
 You can invest in rental properties in several ways, but most strategies fall under either residential rental property investment or commercial rental property investment.

-- Long-term rental: With a long-term rental, you lease the property to a tenant for a longer period of time, such as a few months or years.
+- Long-term rental: With a long-term rental, you lease the property to a tenant for a longer period, such as a few years.
 If you want a long-term rental, you may want to consider investing in commercial real estate properties.

-- Short-term rental: With a short-term rental, you lease the property to a tenant for a shorter period of time, such as a month, a week or even a night.
+- Short-term rental: With a short-term rental, you lease the property to a tenant for a shorter period, such as a month, a week, or even a night.
 If you want a short-term rental, you may want to consider investing in residential real estate properties as a traditional home rental or as an Airbnb or vacation rental.

 No matter what type of rental property you want to hold, you will be earning rental income the same way.
 You will lease the unit to a tenant, and your tenant will pay you rent.
 In an ideal situation, your rental income will exceed the expenses associated with the property, netting you a positive cash flow.
 For instance, if you charge rent of $1,000 per month and the expenses are $500, your net cash flow would be $500 a month.
 Yearly, this equates to $6,000 of passive income.

 Of course, not all rental properties are passive.
 The more involved you need to be with the rental property, the less passive it is as a source of income.
 Whether you choose to be the active landlord or hire a third party to manage your property will determine how passive it is as a stream of income for you.
-Regardless, the IRS will consider your rental income to be passive income, and you will be taxed accordingly.
+For instance, depending on your involvement with the property, short-term rentals may be considered active income and taxed accordingly.